PEER Audit

 JEDI Standard 2.q

-JEDI Standards require that products and services are assessed for inclusivity — specifically font size, colour, and screen reader compatibility.
+JEDI Standards say you must check products for inclusivity — mainly font size, colour contrast, and screen reader support.
 PEER tests all three.

 Font Size Assessment